Lake Region Center | Hawley

 The Lake Region Center is now accepting applications for their Massage Therapy Program.
-According to the U.S. Department of Labor, massage therapists can earn up to $17 per hour or $37,000 per year, and the field is expected to grow by 22% over the next decade!
+According to the U.S. Department of Labor, massage therapists can earn up to $39,990 per year, and the field is expected to grow by 26% through 2026!

-This program is a 600-hour program with an externship at Woodloch Resorts and also includes an introduction to massage therapy, anatomy and physiology, bodywork assessment, and more!
+This program is a 720-hour, non-credit program which includes an introduction to massage therapy, anatomy and physiology, bodywork assessment, and more!

 Nurse Aide Training